Skip to content

 Insurance claim guide

-Dodge City's contractor market has low density, typically resulting in 1-2 week backlogs following major hail events.
-The city sees moderate storm chaser activity after regional hailstorms, making homeowner vigilance essential.
-The Kansas Residential Roofing Act specifically prohibits contractors from advertising or promising to pay, rebate, or waive any part of an insurance deductible, with violations constituting unconscionable acts under the Kansas Consumer Protection Act.
+Dodge City's low contractor density means homeowners typically face 1–2 week backlogs for repairs following major hail events.
+The area experiences moderate storm chaser activity after regional hail damage, increasing the risk of encountering unlicensed contractors.
+Under the Kansas Residential Roofing Act, contractors are prohibited from advertising or promising to pay, rebate, or waive any part of an applicable insurance deductible.

 Full 10-step claim guide for Dodge City